ba-st/Willow/docs/Applications.md

   }
 }())
 ```
-just be aware to load that after the Willow code is loaded.
+Be aware to load this after the Willow code is loaded.

 ## Libraries

-The supporting libraries in Willow tends to be in 3 flavors:
+Supporting libraries in Willow come in 3 flavors:
 - Online
 - Deployment
 - Development

-When you select a component supplier for your application it takes care of adding the relevant libraries.
-So if you return a `BootstrapComponentSupplier` when your app gets rendered it will include in the document `<head>` all the links to the js, css and any relevant files needed.
+When you select a component supplier for your application it will take care of adding the relevant libraries.
+If you return a `BootstrapComponentSupplier`, once your app gets rendered the document `<head>` will include all the links to the js, css and any relevant files needed.

-If you're using additional libraries, you can easily include it in the `<head>` by reimplementing `requiredLibraries` and returning a collection of the relevant ones.
-So for example if you're using the Spin Kit additions you can implement:
+If you're using additional libraries, they can be easily included in the `<head>` by reimplementing `requiredLibraries` and returning a collection of the relevant ones.
+So for example if you're using the Spin Kit additions, you can implement:

 ```smalltalk
 YourApp>>#requiredLibraries

 	^ {SpinKitMetadataLibrary default}
 ```
-and the relevant files will be in the document head.
+This will ensure the files required by Spin Kit are mentioned in the document head.

 ## Sessions

-For really tiny apps you can use the standard Willow session.
-But when your app starts growing if you want to keep the things in control is a good idea to have some kind of unique point of interaction with your backend services, API or even in image model.
-For that Willow applications provide a hook so you can have your own "Application Context" easily accesible from each component.
+For the most basic applications you can use the standard Willow session.
+Once your app starts growing in features, to keep things under control it might be a good idea to have a unique point of interaction with your backend services, API or in-image model.
+To achieve that Willow applications provide a hook so you can have your own "Application Context" easily accesible from each component.

-To use it you need to subclass WillowSession, and hook up in the method `startUpApplicationContextFor:` creating or getting your application context and saving it on the session.
+You must subclass WillowSession, and hook up in the method `startUpApplicationContextFor:` creating or getting your application context and saving it on the session.
 (Don't forget to do `super startUpApplicationContextFor: aWillowApp`).
-Later you can easily access your context by collaborating with the session: `self session`
-will get you access to it in any component.
+Later, you can easily access your context by collaborating with the session by sending `self session`, which will get you access to it in any component.

 ## Further Configuration

 ### Language Configuration

-Some libraries used in Willow include language and transalation support, but for it to work reliably you need to configure the application language.
-By default if no further configuration is provided it will use `WALocale fromString: 'en'`.
-To use another language you need to implement `registerAsApplicationUsing:` doing something like:
+Some libraries used in Willow include language and transalation support.
+For them to work reliably you must first configure the application language.
+The default is `WALocale fromString: 'en'`.
+To use another language you need to implement `registerAsApplicationUsing:` with code similar to:

 ```smalltalk
 registerAsApplicationUsing: deploymentModeClass